Inventor: Alexander Fleming

 As a Result: 'Burnt wine,' or 'brandewijn' in Dutch, became a big hit.
 Call it brandy, since after a few drinks of the stuff, there's no way you can pronounce brandewijn so a bartender can understand what you're ordering.

-Inventor: William Perkin
+William Perkin Year:

-As a Result: Perkin forgot about malaria and made a mint establishing the synthetic dye industry.
+Perkin forgot about malaria and made a mint establishing the synthetic dye industry.

-6 Useless Discoveries
+More:4 Unusual Useful Inventions 6 Useless Discoveries